Thinking About Thinking (Metacognition)

 Conclusion

 Clearly, complexity or understanding it is about linking things together and having a good mental picture of them.
-But different discplines have different ways to approach this.
+But different discpilines have different ways to approach this.
 By observing interviews of experts and their thought process, we can put the right words to them and try to adapt them so we can learn faster.